The longest night: Yalda Night (Shab-e Yalda)

 How do Iranians celebrate Yalda?

 For more than 1,000 years, Iranian peoples across Central Asia and the Near East have celebrated this night with very specific rituals, including attempting to stay awake through the night and reading poetry, these days usually Hafez and enjoy each other’s company.
 But don’t forget about the food, I hear the locals saying.
-Yes, that’s right, expect to be stuffed with food and drink (non-alcoholic of course) to your heart’s content.
+Yes, that’s right, expect to be stuffed with food and drink to your heart’s content.

 There are some that believe that if you eat summer fruit on Yalda Night you are unlikely to fall sick throughout the rest of the cold season, but that is probably an old wives’ tale.